Chupafool/strato-aws-examples/terraform/README.md

 ## Before You Begin - Symphony Setup

-Here are the setup tasks you need to do using the Symphony GUI, before you can run Terraform against Symphony.
+Here are the setup tasks you need to do within the Symphony GUI, before you can run Terraform against Symphony.

 ### Create a dedicated VPC-enabled project for Terraform